 Written by Dr. Elaine Hickman, B.H.Sc.TCM (Acupuncture), Cert.Cl.Ac.
 (Beijing)

 Elaine has trained and worked in various settings, both in Australia and China.
 She has over 20 years experience in treating many health problems.
 Elaine loves to provide a health care experience for people that is respectful, effective, empowering and enjoyable.
-Elaine has particular expertise in Gynaecology, Fertility, Obstetrics, Family Medicine, Wellness promotion and Mental Health.
+Elaine has particular expertise in Women’s Health, Children’s Health, Family Medicine and Wellness promotion.